-Getting out of the vehicle we decided to go hiking around the area.
-With Buddhist prayer flags watching over us we started walking in the valley.
+Getting out of the vehicle we decided to go trekking around the area.
+With Buddhist prayer flags watching over us we hiking in the valley.

-The driver had left us and taken the vehicle a few miles back to a small military outpost, where he said for us to walk back to when we were done exploring.
+The driver had left us and taken the vehicle a few miles back to a small military outpost, where he said for us to walk back to when we were done trekking.

-Three of the girls travelling with us were from Israel and had never experienced proper snow before, part of the reason why they wanted to go on the trip.
-Well they were about to experience it now 14,000 feet in the Himalayas in winter!
+Three of the women travelling with us were from Israel and had never experienced proper snow before, part of the reason why they wanted to go on the trip.
+Well they were about to experience it now 14,000 feet in the Himalayas in winter.